onflow/flow/flips/20211007-transaction-fees.md

 The proposed solution would allow anyone to reconstruct the transaction fees breakdown from two sources of information.

-Some data can be retrieved from querying the blockchain at that height:
+Some data can be retrieved from querying the blockchain at the height at which the transaction was executed:
 - effort cost parameters
 - surge factor

-Some data will be on the fee deduction event emitted when the fees are deducted:
+Some data will be on the emitted fee deduction event, when the fees are deducted:
 - inclusion effort
 - execution effort

 From this data the entire breakdown and the final price can be deducted.

-The fee deduction event should also contain what the final fee price was.
-This is so the final fee value is more accessible and for extra redundancy.
+However, the fee deduction event should also contain what the final fee price was, for extra redundancy and accessibility.

 ### Transaction Fee estimation

-In order to estimate the minimum transaction fees needed for a transaction, some data needs to be retrieved from the state (access node):
+In order to estimate the minimum transaction fees needed for a transaction, some data needs to be retrieved from the state (via the access node):

 - The effort cost parameters.
 - The surge factor.

 The calculation of inclusion effort can be done locally.

-With this if we assume execution effort t is 0 we get the minimum possible transaction fees.
+If we assume execution effort is 0 we get the minimum possible transaction fees.
 The maximum possible transaction fees can be computed with the execution effort set to the chosen execution effort limit.

-This could be done by the SDK with a script or a possibly over a dedicated endpoint on the access nodes.
+This estimation could be done by the SDK or a possibly over a dedicated endpoint on the access nodes.

 Due to the surge factor changing over time, this calculation will inherently be an estimation.

 If the user is unsure of what execution effort limit is good enough for their transaction an option is that they just go with the maximum execution effort limit as the transaction fees will only be deducted per execution effort usage.

 ## User impact